KingCarnival/toku-fitd-game/Crew Types.md

 Inspirational Media: [Super Sentai (and it's American counterpart Power Rangers)](http://powerrangers.wikia.com/wiki/RangerWiki), [Voltron](http://voltron.wikia.com/wiki/Voltron_Wiki)

-Pilots are front and center, dealing with global scale problems right from the start.
-However they are not always the first to interact with the other planes
+As Pilots use stolen or unauthorized means to acess the Source, thier opposition often comes in the form of those who claim to have "Legitmate" access to the Source.

 ### Pilots Upgrades